 It bundles a 100M Ethernet port, and you will get theoretical speeds up to 10 Mbps.
 Do note that the speed over the ethernet cable depends a lot on the location of your extender.
 If the extender is placed at a weak location, the ethernet cable won’t be able to plug speed into your connected devices regardless of its specification.
 Hence the mantra is to place the extender in a sweet spot between your router and the dead spot.

 However, the low price means you will have to trade-off with some features.
-And in that case, it's the band.
+And in that case, it’s the band.
 The Auitee Wi-Fi Range Extender is a single band device and you will have to make do with the 2.4 GHz band.
-That means you may experience interference and somewhat slow-network.
+That means you may experience interference and a somewhat slow-network.

 If speed is not a priority in your house and you want to eliminate dead spots, this is the one for you.
 On top of that, you also get a LAN port for wired connectivity.
 It costs less than $20 and has seen a fair amount of user reviews on Amazon.